MarquisOgre/digiswap-document/products/ifo-initial-farm-offering/ifo-guide.md

 #### **Basic Sale**

-The Basic Sale has a limited buy amount per user (about $100 USD in DGP-BNB LP Tokens).
+The Basic Sale has a limited buy amount per user (about $100 USD in DIGIS-BNB LP Tokens).
 Anyone can participate in the Basic Sale, and there are no fees to buy tokens this way.

 #### **Unlimited Sale**